 This post is part of our ongoing “Five Questions With” series, in which we interview a pregnancy health and wellness expert on their particular area of focus.
 Is there an individual or topic you’d like to see featured in “Five Questions With”?
 Send us an e-mail.

-This month on the Healthy Mama, Happy Baby blog we’re focusing on gestational diabetes.
+This month, we’re focusing on gestational diabetes.
 Today, we’re chatting with Lily Nichols, a nutritionist who specializes in gestational diabetes nutrition.
 Lily is a Registered Dietitian and Nutritionist, a Pilates instructor, and a farmers market aficionado.
 She is also the author of Real Food For Gestational Diabetes and the online program of the same name.

 What is Gestational Diabetes?

 If you’ve already done some reading on gestational diabetes, you might think this question has an obvious answer.
 But, I find that many women don’t fully understand what’s going on inside their body with this diagnosis.

 In short, gestational diabetes is commonly described as diabetes that either first develops or is first diagnosed during pregnancy.
 However, it can also be defined as “insulin resistance” or “carbohydrate intolerance” during pregnancy.
 The second set of terms more precisely describe what’s going on in the body.